SB-Chalmers/bt_python/book/support/budgeting.md

+# This is a work in progress, please come back later!!
 ## Budgeting Time and Resources for Reproducible Code

 Time and support for Python work are often underestimated.
 Encourage project teams to: